English coffeehouses in the 17th and 18th centuries: Early Oxford coffeehouses

-During the mid-17th century, coffee was no longer viewed solely as a medicinal plant and this change in perception created a novel opportunity for the serving of coffee to patrons.
-A ripe location for just such an enterprise was the city of Oxford, with its unique combination of exotic scholarship interests and energetic experimental community.
-Thus the first English coffeehouse was established in 1650 at the Angel Coaching Inn in Oxford by a Jewish entrepreneur named Jacob.
+During the mid-17th century, coffee was no longer viewed solely as a medicinal plant; and this change in perception created a novel opportunity for serving coffee to patrons.
+A ripe location for this was Oxford, with its unique combination of exotic scholarship interests and energetic experimental community.
+Thus the first English coffeehouse was established in 1650 at the Angel coaching inn in Oxford by a Jewish entrepreneur named Jacob.

-Oxford was seen as an important fixture for the creation of a distinctive coffeehouse culture throughout the 1650s.
-The first coffeehouses established in Oxford were known as penny universities, as they offered an alternative form of learning to structural academic learning, while still being frequented by the English virtuosi who actively pursued advances in human knowledge.
-The coffeehouses would charge a penny admission, which would include access to newspapers and conversation.
+Oxford was important for the creation of a distinctive coffeehouse culture throughout the 1650s.
+The first coffeehouses established there offered an alternative to structural academic learning, while still being frequented by the English virtuosi, who pursued advances in human knowledge.
+The coffeehouses would charge a penny for admission, which would include access to newspapers and conversation.
 Reporters called "runners" went around to the coffeehouses announcing the latest news.

-This environment attracted an eclectic group of people who met and mingled with each other.
-In a society that placed such a high importance on class and economic status, the coffeehouses were unique because the patrons were people from all levels of society.
+This environment attracted an eclectic group of people who met and mingled.
+In a society that placed a high importance on class and economic status, the coffeehouses were unique because the patrons were from all levels of society.
 Anyone who had a penny could come inside.
-Students from the universities also frequented the coffeehouses, sometimes even spending more time at the shops than at school.
+Students from the universities also frequented the coffeehouses – in Anthony Wood's opinion, squandering time better spent on their studies.

-Cowan states: "The coffeehouse was a place for like-minded scholars to congregate, to read, as well as learn from and to debate with each other, but was emphatically not a university institution, and the discourse there was of a far different order than any university tutorial."
-Despite later coffeehouses being far more inclusive, early Oxford coffeehouses had an air of exclusivity, catering to the virtuosi.
-Early Oxford coffeehouse virtuosi included Christopher Wren, Peter Pett, Thomas Millington, Timothy Baldwin, and John Lamphire, to name a few.
-The memoirs of Anthony Wood and John Evelyn provide evidence of the nature of early Oxford coffeehouses.
+Brian Cowan states: "The coffeehouse was a place for like-minded scholars to congregate, to read, as well as to learn from and to debate with each other, but was emphatically not a university institution, and the discourse there was of a far different order than any university tutorial."

+Contemporary evaluations varied.
+A contrasting pair are: